-STAGE 1 - Data Compilation and Initial Community Consultation
+- STAGE 1 Data Compilation and Initial Community Consultation

-STAGE 2 - Hydrological modelling
+- STAGE 2 Hydrological modelling

-STAGE 3 - Hydraulic modelling
+- STAGE 3 Hydraulic modelling

-STAGE 4 - Climate Change Analysis
+- STAGE 4 Climate Change Analysis

-STAGE 5 - Draft Flood Study and Public Exhibition
+- STAGE 5 Draft Flood Study and Public Exhibition

-Interim reports at these stages were produced within the study duration, culminating in the current STAGE 5 document.
-The Draft Flood Study has been produced for Public Exhibition, from which comment will be invited form the public.
+Interim reports at these stages were produced within the study duration, culminating in the Draft Flood Study which was placed on Public Exhibition.
+During the public exhibition period, comment was invited from the public and incorporated into the Final Report where appropriate.

-The Stage 5 report provides full documentation of the Flood Study (including previous stages) summarising the stages completed to date.
+The Final Report provides full documentation of the Flood Study incorporating all interim stages.
 In completing the flood study, the following activities have been undertaken:

-- Compilation and review of existing information pertinent to the study and acquisition of additional data including survey as required; - Undertaking of a community consultation and participation program to identify local flooding concerns, collect information on historical flood behaviour and engage the community in the ongoing floodplain management process; - Development and calibration of appropriate hydrological and hydraulic models; - Determination of design flood conditions for a range of design events including the Probable Maximum Flood (PMF), 0.1%, 0.2%, 0.5%, 1%, 2%, 5%, 10%, 20% and 50% AEP events for catchment derived flooding and the 0.5%, 1%, 2%, 5%, 10% and 20% AEP events for ocean derived flooding; and - Assessment of the potential impact of climate change using the latest guidelines.
+- Compilation and review of existing information pertinent to the study and acquisition of additional data including survey as required; - A community consultation and participation program that included the identification of local flooding concerns, collection of information on historical flood behaviour and engagement of the community in the on-going floodplain management process; - Development and calibration of appropriate hydrological and hydraulic models; - Determination of design flood conditions for a range of design events including the Probable Maximum Flood (PMF), 0.1%, 0.2%, 0.5%, 1%, 2%, 5%, 10%, 20% and 50% AEP events for catchment derived flooding and the 0.5%, 1%, 2%, 5%, 10% and 20% AEP events for ocean derived flooding; and - Assessment of the potential impact of climate change using the latest guidelines.